Spread

 Health Benefits

-- Nut and seed butters provide healthy monounsaturated and polyunsaturated fats supporting heart health
+- Nut and seed butters provide healthy monounsaturated fats beneficial for heart health

 Buying Guide